NickelFace/Network_Engineer/04.OSPF. Basics/OSPF.md

 </code></pre>
 </details>

-Поменяем идентификатор с помощью Router id теперь на:
+Change the ID using Router id now to:

 | R1          | R2          | R3          |
 | ----------- | ----------- | ----------- |